Thank you for visiting Connecting the Dots Journal's official website!

 Quick Navigation

 Cartagena is also home to the Museo Nacional de Arqueología Subacuática, which contains artifacts from the many shipwrecks that have occurred in the area.
 Cartagena is also the home to the first modern working submarine in the world – The Peral Submarine – which could be seen in Cartagena Naval Museum.
+The city continues its nautical traditions and hosts a Naval and Oceanic Engineering University and a naval military base.
+One of the four main military bases of the Spanish Navy and the only one located on the coast of the Mediterranean Sea.
+This speaks volumes of the city’s strategic importance to whoever possesses it.
+Naturally, various military ships could be observed docked in the port of Cartagena.
+Huge tankers, and huge cruise ships are also a common sight.
+Overall, the second largest city in Murcia is a perfect city for naval, military, and history enthusiasts.

 The amphitheater is the home to the archeology museum, where you can learn not only about the Roman past but the evolution of the surrounding area throughout the years.
 It was always in the center of Cartagena’s development – nowhere else the intermix of the cultures could be better observed in the city.
-The Roman Amphitheater could be also appreciated from the castle hill, but you can only learn more about its fascinating history if you decide to visit the museum.
+The Roman Amphitheater could also be appreciated from the castle hill, but you can only learn more about its fascinating history if you decide to visit the museum.

 The Roman Fortuna House in Cartagena is a museum offering a unique experience of taking a glimpse into the past of the daily life of Romans.
-The museum is located in the former home of Patrician living in Cartagena.
+The exposition is located in the former home of Patrician living in Cartagena.
 Here you’ll get to learn about the typical Roman upper-class villas, the museum also contains a collection of Roman artifacts that were found during the excavations in the area.
 Probably the most interesting remains of Fortuna House are the mosaics and mural paintings.

 The name of the house comes from the inscription “Fortuna”, located at the back door.
 This Latin phrase translates to “Good luck”.
 Roman houses typically included such inscriptions in the entrance to the home to welcome visitors and warm intruders.